ozgurgulerx/aks-workshop/labs/03Deploy-first-app.md

           name: redis
 ```

 The manifest file begins with the apiVersion: apps/v1, which specifies the API version for the deployment.
-The kind: Deployment indicates that this is a Deployment object, managing a set of replicas of a pod.
+The kind: Deployment indicates that this is a **Deployment object**, managing a set of replicas of a pod.
 Under metadata, the name: azure-vote-back names the Deployment "azure-vote-back".

 In the spec section, replicas: 1 specifies that one replica of the pod should be running.
 The selector section with matchLabels: app: azure-vote-back matches pods with the label "app: azure-vote-back".
 Within the template section, under metadata, the labels: app: azure-vote-back labels the pod with "app: azure-vote-back".